radicallyopensecurity/templates/Offertes/FAQ.md

 to determine security vulnerabilites, regardless of the tool used.
 ```

-* What does ROS mean by "look over the shoulder"?
+* What does ROS mean by "peek over the shoulder"?
 ```
+Also referred to as the "teach to fish" principle, ROS organizes their pentesting services so that clients not only get a high-quality, informative report, but they also receive a deeper understanding about their security and how to remedy/spot issues in the future.
+People with highly technical skills and knowledge are normal people who have learned to provide a valuable service.
+ROS strives to not only provide an excellent service but to also demystify the process, all while teaching their clients about computer security and safety.
 ```